xbase01/legendary-waddle/README.md

-This README is for ALx project on Git
+This readme is for 0x01-git directory

-Create a README file in fulfilment of the requirement of Git first project on ALx.